Interest income and expenses

 Current value

-The ratio of interest income to interest expense fell to 165% in Q4 2025, compared with 166% in the previous quarter.
-It is thus above the average ratio of 148% in 2024, above the average ratio of 151% in the previous three years, but remains below the five-year pre-pandemic average of 363%.
+The ratio of interest income to interest expense in the first quarter of 2026 fell to 164%, compared with 165% in the previous quarter.
+It is thus above the average ratio of 164% for 2025 and above the average ratio of 151% for the previous three years, but remains below the five-year pre-pandemic average of 363%.

-The ratio of interest income to interest expense tends to decline in periods with a higher central bank interest rate or, conversely, to rise (when income more than exceeds expenses) in periods with a lower central bank interest rate.
+The ratio of interest income to interest expense tends to decline during periods of higher central bank interest rates or, conversely, to rise (when income exceeds expenses by a greater margin) during periods of lower central bank interest rates.

 CBA Monitor